 Yes, the Nokia 9 PureView has some tricks up its sleeves.
 At the same time, it was bugged with many problems from the start, making it quite impossible for many to prefer it over the ocean of Android flagship smartphones.
-Not to mention, the penta-lens system was actually developed by third-party partner, Light, which has since moved on from its smartphone imaging endeavor.
+Not to mention, the Penta-lens system was actually developed by a third-party partner, Light, which has since moved on from its smartphone imaging endeavor.

-Anyway, many got used seeing ZEISS exclusively on Nokia devices so no wonder people were surprized when ZEISS announced partnership with Sony Mobile with the launch of the Xperia 1 II.
+Anyway, many got used to seeing ZEISS exclusively on Nokia devices so no wonder people were surprised when ZEISS announced a partnership with Sony Mobile with the launch of the Xperia 1 II.
 Sony is ZEISS’s long-time partner for its range of cameras and lenses, so it’s expected that Sony will have the same treatment for its smartphones.
 Nokia Mobile’s, Juho Sarvikas, later acknowledged the partnership on Twitter.
 Good for him.

 Our Zeiss partnership provides great value to Nokia phones.
 Great to see Sony with rich heritage in imaging joining the Zeiss family!
 We will continue to develop exclusive experiences together with Zeiss for your Nokia phone.

 This week is quite a shock for Nokia fans, as ZEISS added Vivo to its list of partners.
 Adding insult to the injury, Vivo managed to do something Nokia Mobile hasn’t done four years after its rekindled partnership with ZEISS, a Vivo ZEISS Imaging Lab – a joint R&D program focused on developing innovative solutions for mobile imaging technology.
 The program will oversee the joint development and co-engineering of optical components for future Vivo flagships.